wasi4real/Mental-Health-Prediction-with-ML/README.md

 # Predicting-student-mental-health-with ML Models
 This AI project focuses on the pressing issue of student mental health.
 After a thorough data cleaning and transformation phase, I utilized a dataset of 1977 student responses to predict a depression label.
 This project employs three distinct machine learning models: Logistic Regression, Naive Bayes, and a Neural Network (MLP Classifier) to predict the presence and severity of these mental health challenges.
 Comprehensive data pre-processing and feature engineering were also carried out before moving on to model training.

+Click on the Project report PDF for a complete overview including the specific model stats.